Vantasin/Nginx-Proxy-Manager/README.md

     - Enable **Force SSL** to redirect all HTTP → HTTPS
 4. Click **Save**.

-> **Note:** if you want to self host your services and access them outside of your Local Network Area (LAN) without port forwarding you can use a VPN like [Tailscale](https://tailscale.com/download/linux) that provides Network Access Traversal (NAT).
-You simply need to install Tailscale on the Host server, create a free account and use your Host Server's Tailscale IP in the **Forward Hostname / IP** field.
+> **Note:** if you want to self host your services and access them outside of your Local Network Area (LAN) without port forwarding you can use a VPN like [Tailscale](https://tailscale.com/download/linux) that provides Network Address Translation (NAT) Traversal.
+You simply need to install Tailscale on the host server, create a free account and use your host server's Tailscale IP in the **Forward Hostname / IP** field.

 <p align="center">
   <img